eclipsesource/tabris-decorators/examples/listview-cells/README.md

 The "Selection" `ListView` showcases the selection event API in its simplest configuration.
 By setting `selectable` the ListView will issue `select` events when a cell is tapped.

 The "Actions" `ListView` demonstrates how the selection event property `action` can be set to different pre-defined values depending on which child widget of a cell is interacted with.

+The "Zebra" `ListView` demonstrates how to change properties of a cell depending on its index.
+In this example the colors depend on whether the index is even or uneven.
+The background is changed via a `itemIndex` change  listener and the foreground is changed via a one-way binding with converter.